 Stanley's a huge cuddler and will snuggle with you on couch.
 He likes to be right next to you for some loving.
 He really LOVES his people, and will be a loyal companion.
 He has pretty good recall.
 Stanley sleeps in bed with his foster family and is great.
 Well actually he sometimes hits all of the beds at night as Stanley wants to be sure all of the kids get night time snuggles with him.
 His temp foster family had kitties, and it's best if he goes into a home with out kitties as he likes to chase them.
-He did great at the vet's office when they drew blood and trimmed his nails.... he rolled over for them for belly scratches.
-He loves hanging his nose outside when riding in cars, but it's best if he's tethered to the handle of the vehicle or you don't have someone driving with you as he likes to try and jump in your lap.
+He did great at the vet's office when they drew blood for his test and trimmed his nails.... he rolled over for them for belly scratches.
+He loves hanging his nose outside when riding in cars.

 Stanley has a slim, long body, with very long legs so he's tall.
 Stanley is a very sweet, friendly boy who is strong on a leash.
 We think Stanley is a Doberman/Hound mix.
-His body, trot, and personality are very similar to a Doberman, but his nose is always on the ground when walking which is a trait of a hound.
+His body, and graceful trot are very similar to a Doberman, but his nose is always on the ground when walking which is a trait of a hound.

 Stanley's foster has been working with him on lash walking and he's doing much better, but his new family will need to continue to work on his leash walking.
 Stanley loves visitors so much he tries to jump and give everyone kisses.
 What is working for the jumping is when people come over we instruct them not to speak to him, not to look at him or touch him until all 4 paws are on the ground.
 Visitors totally ignore him until all 4 paws are on the ground.
 If they pet him and he jumps up, they turn around and ignore again using no language.
 Within a minute or two he stops jumping as he realizes he will not be getting attention, and calms down.
 He's a very smart boy and catches on quickly.

 His current foster family has children who play with him and walk with him as well as a dog who runs around with him.
-This helps to exercise him.
-Without proper exercise and if he gets bored, he will entertain himself by counter surfing (butter is his food of choice), and he will chew.
-He respond very well with a correction from a squirt bottle.
+Like many tall young dogs, Stanley will counter surf if not watched, and butter is his food of choice.
+He responds very well with a correction from a squirt bottle.
 His counter surfing is minimal, but his new family will need to keep an eye on him as he's just a big puppy.